99Mariana/Understanding-SAP-ABAP/Mass_Activity.md

         endloop.

         "this method create the variarants calling the function 'RS_CREATE_VARIANT'.
-For that the name of program, a estructure of the type varid, a table of the paramameters(it_params) and a table of type varit is informed mo_job->create_variant( it_params = lt_params iv_control = abap_true ).
+        "For that the name of program, a estructure of the type varid, a table of the paramameters(it_params) "and a table of type varit is informed mo_job->create_variant( it_params = lt_params iv_control = abap_true ).

         clear lt_params.